na-na-hi/renget/archive/CharacterProvider.md

 • Using these prompts you are confirming that you are **18+** ~~and in a clear state of mind~~.
 • While RP with AI is fun, be mindful about how you spend your time.
 Do not get too attached to your characters.
 Don't forget about your real friends and close ones, hobbies, shower, walks.
 • Be sure to take rests between *khm* sessions and mind your health.
 Stop if you are uncomfortable or feel pain/discomfort.
 I am really-really serious.
 Dead serious.
+• WARNING: Be careful while using custom proxy builds.

 ######2.
 THESE PROMPTS' PURPOSE
 These prompts tend to provide immersive and interactive output.
 Sex is *very* possible, but accent is on adventures.